CSCfi/csc-user-guide/docs/support/tutorials/ml-guide.md

 Please note that Puhti's web interface is still in a beta stage and being continuously improved.

-Also check our related in-depth tutorials:
+Also check our in-depth tutorials related to using the supercomputers:

 * [GPU-accelerated machine learning](gpu-ml.md)
 * [Data storage for machine learning](ml-data.md)